tankist/CV/README.md

 Deals aggregation site for moms in US.
 Mainly consists of iOS application and PHP backend.
 Since the end of 2016 soft migration to VueJS in admin backend is in progress.
 Previously it was written with raw HTML+jQuery, was slow and not flexible.

-### Team Lead / Senior PHP Developer for Brightgrove, Kharkov
+### Team Lead / Senior PHP Developer / Node.JS developer for Brightgrove, Kharkov

 _August 2011 – Present_